 Adaptability is a soft skill that shows the ability to handle change without losing track of your goals or leading your workforce astray.

-To help you learn more about coping with changes in the workplace, we’ve created a guide to building your adaptability in the workplace.
+To help you learn more about coping with changes in your business, we’ve created a guide to building your adaptability in the workplace.

 - Critical thinking